 For information about the differences between stopping an instance and terminating an instance, see Stopping Instances (p.
-350).
+377).
 For information about preventing an instance from being terminated, see Enabling Termination Protection for an Instance (p.
-355).
+383).

 You cannot restart a terminated instance.
-However, you can launch additional instances of the same AMI.
+However, you can launch additional instances of the same

 - 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - 2.
 In the Navigation pane, click Instances. - 3.
-Right-click the instance, and then click Terminate.
+Right-click the instance, and then click Terminate. - 4.
+Click Yes, Terminate when prompted for confirmation.
+Amazon EC2 begins terminating the instance.